Gaoyiminggithub/Graphonomy/README.md

 ### Training
 #### Transfer learning
-1. Download the Pascal pretrained model(avaliable soon).
+1. Download the Pascal pretrained model(available soon).
 2. Run the `sh train_transfer_cihp.sh`.
 3. The results and models are saved in exp/transfer/run/.
 4. Evaluation and visualization script is eval_cihp.sh.
 You only need to change the attribute of `--loadmodel` before you run it.